opendaylight/docs/docs/contributor-guides/coding-guidelines/coding-guidelines-java.rst

-We recommend moving existing at least large projects (which typically have hundreds or thousands of Checkstyle violations) to full compliance and enforcements through a series of Gerrit changes on single artefacts (bundles), as opposed to a single change fixing everything and change the POM to enable enforcement all in one go (god forbid for an entire repository and not just a single artifact), because:
+We recommend moving existing at least large projects (which typically have hundreds or thousands of Checkstyle violations) to full compliance and enforcement through a series of Gerrit changes on single artefacts (bundles), as opposed to a single change fixing everything and change the POM to enable enforcement all in one go (god forbid for an entire repository and not just a single artifact), because: